-You’ll usually be able to take 25% out of your pension as tax-free cash once you reach your pension scheme’s minimum pension age.
+You’ll usually be able to take 25% out of your pension as tax-free cash once you reach your pension scheme’s minimum pension age, which is usually 55, rising to 57 in 2028.

 However, if you’re fortunate enough to have built up significant retirement savings during your working life, it’s worth noting that there is a limit on the overall amount you can withdraw tax-free.

-Even if you haven’t got a big enough pension to worry about breaching the cap on tax-free withdrawals, it’s worth thinking very carefully about how much you take out of your pension, as this will affect how long your pension will last for.
+Even if you haven’t got a big enough pension to worry about breaching the cap on tax-free withdrawals, it’s worth thinking very carefully about how much you take out of your pension, as this will affect how long your pension will last for in retirement.

-Here, we explain everything you need to know about the amount of tax-free cash you can withdraw from your pension, and the exceptions to these rules.
+Here, we explain everything you need to know about how much tax-free cash you can withdraw from your pension, and whether there are any exceptions to these rules.

 How much of my pension can I take tax-free?